Christopher Cross: Early musical career

-The first album and immediate success
+First album and immediate success

 Cross released his self-titled debut album, Christopher Cross, on December 27, 1979.
 Billboard Hot 100 top 20 hits from this album included "Ride Like the Wind" (featuring backing vocals by Michael McDonald), "Sailing", "Never Be the Same" and "Say You'll Be Mine" (featuring backing vocals by Nicolette Larson).
 "Ride Like the Wind" hit number two on the U.S. Hot 100, while "Sailing" topped the chart for one week.
 "Never Be The Same" went number one on the Adult Contemporary chart.
-Cross, the album, and the song "Sailing" were nominated for six Grammy Awards in 1981 and won five.
+Cross, the album, and the song "Sailing" were nominated for six Grammy Awards in 1980 and won five.
 Cross was the first artist in Grammy history to win all four general field awards in a single ceremony, bringing home Record of the Year ("Sailing"), Album of the Year (Christopher Cross), Song of the Year ("Sailing") and Best New Artist at the 23rd Annual Grammy Awards.
 This feat was not replicated for 39 years, until Billie Eilish won all four awards at the 62nd Annual Grammy Awards in 2020.
 In addition, "Sailing" won for Best Arrangement Accompanying Vocalist(s).
 Christopher Cross has been certified platinum five times in the U.S., selling over 5 million copies.

-Later in 1981, Cross released "Arthur's Theme (Best That You Can Do)", co-written by Burt Bacharach, which was the main theme for the 1981 film Arthur.
+Later in 1981, Cross released "Arthur's Theme (Best That You Can Do)", co-written by Burt Bacharach, Carole Bayer Sager and Peter Allen, which was the main theme for the 1981 film Arthur.
 The song won the Oscar for Best Original Song in 1981, and was nominated for three Grammys, but did not win.
 In the U.S., it reached number one on the Billboard Hot 100 and on the Hot Adult Contemporary charts in October 1981, remaining at the top of the Hot 100 for three weeks while it also was a top-ten hit in several other countries.
 The song became the second and last American number-one hit by Christopher Cross.

-The second album
+Second album

 Cross's second album, Another Page (1983), produced "All Right", "No Time for Talk", and "Think of Laura".
 "All Right" was used by CBS Sports for its highlights montage following the 1983 NCAA Division I men's basketball tournament, while "Think of Laura" is used as a reference to characters on the soap opera General Hospital.
-Cross allowed ABC to use his song in this context; however, he has stated that he wrote "Think of Laura" not in reference to the television characters, but to celebrate the life of Denison University college student Laura Carter who was killed when she was struck by a stray bullet.
+Against his wishes, ABC used his song in this context; however, he has stated that he wrote "Think of Laura" not in reference to the television characters, but to celebrate the life of Denison University college student Laura Carter who was killed when she was struck by a stray bullet.
+Cross has stated on his social media platforms that he felt it was inappropriate for ABC/General Hospital to use the song against his wishes and those of Carter's family.
 Another Page sold well, getting Gold certification.
 He also co-wrote and sang the song "A Chance For Heaven" for the 1984 Summer Olympic Games.